I came to faith in God at 11 years old through an experience with a cat.

 the Church I had dedicated myself to and sacrificed for.

 [I did give up a UCLA water polo scholarship to serve an LDS mission in Japan.
-Basically, my goal of my entire athletic life and I was glad to do it!]
+Basically, my goal of my entire athletic life and I was glad to do it!
+LA Times Article]

 Huge Insight of Where I had been Operating From

-I was discovering true love for others…. regardless of religious affiliation, race or whatever.
+I had discovered to love others…. regardless of religious affiliation, race or whatever.

 That went over well.